bekahwebb/bekahwebb.github.io/_posts/2023-09-01-first-post.md

 9  10                Nu Skin International        500-999
 ```

-This table is already pretty readable, we will just get rid of the numbered column and rename the # of Employees column.
+This table is already pretty readable, it is no surprise that BYU is the #1 Employer with all of the people that they employ.
+To make the table a little cleaner, we will just get rid of the numbered column and rename the # of Employees column.

 # Repeat Step 2: Cleaning data